 - reduced energy requirements;

-In other words, not only does it improve the daily lives of users re: comfort, capabilities, and energy conservation — it also reduces long-term body wear-and-tear.
+In other words, not only does it improve the daily lives of users regarding comfort, capabilities, and energy conservation — it also reduces long-term body wear-and-tear.

 Water Proofing and Dust Resistance

-The Elan Foot is listed as being “water resistant”.
-This means that, unlike, Freedom Innovation’s Kinnex model, the Elan Foot cannot be submerged in water.
+The Elan Foot is listed as being only water-resistant, not waterproof.
+This means that, unlike its sister product, the Elan IC, and Freedom Innovation’s Kinnex model, the Elan Foot cannot be submerged in water.

-Regardless, the Elan Foot is the second lightest microprocessor foot/ankle system after Fillauer’s Raize model.
+Regardless, the Elan Foot is the second lightest bionic foot/ankle system after Fillauer’s Raize model.